Bosko's Picture Show: Profanity

 When the villain first appears onscreen, Bosko shouts what sounds like "The dirty fuck."
-The word is not clearly heard, due to a muffled vowel and it has been argued that a flaw in the soundtrack rendered profane a more "polite" phrase, such as "dirty fox" or "dirty mug".
-Animator Mark Kausler has studied the lip movements of the character and insisted that "mug" was the intended word.
+The word is not clearly heard, due to a muffled vowel and it has been argued that a flaw in the soundtrack rendered profane a more "polite" phrase, such as "dirty fox" or "dirty thug".
+Animator Mark Kausler has studied the lip movements of the character and insisted that "hawk" was the intended word.
 He initially believed that the sound flaw only appeared on the 16 mm film version, and tried to re-record the sound from a 35 mm, nitrate film to correct this, leading to no better results, since listeners still heard the disputed word as "fuck".
 Animation historian Jerry Beck also had several people see the film, and they all concluded that Bosko did indeed call the film villain a "dirty fuck."

-According to the Looney Tunes Golden Collection: Volume 6 DVD set the subtitles for that scene read, "The dirty fox!", despite that "The dirty fuck!" can clearly be heard.
+According to the Looney Tunes Golden Collection: Volume 6 DVD set, the subtitles for that scene read "The dirty fox!", despite that "The dirty fuck!" can clearly be heard.
 Fans have theorized that the inclusion of a really nasty curse word was most likely a parting farewell shot by Harman and Ising to Warner Bros. animation head Leon Schlesinger with whom they disputed over various matters.

 Legacy

 Aside from newsreels, the short is argued to be the first depiction of Hitler in an American film, although there is an earlier appearance in the August 1933 short Cubby's World Flight by the Van Beuren Studios; while flying over Germany, Cubby Bear receives smiles and waves from both Chancellor Hitler and President Paul von Hindenburg.
-Ironically, this short was produced by Harman-Ising after they had broke ties with Schlesinger.
+Ironically, this short was produced by Harman-Ising after they had broken ties with Schlesinger.

 Home media

-This cartoon was released on the Looney Tunes Golden Collection: Volume 6 DVD set, uncut and digitally remastered.
+This cartoon was released on the Looney Tunes Golden Collection: Volume 6 DVD set, uncut, uncensored, and digitally remastered.